Poomiphat/Mission_P/README.md

 # Industry 4.0@AIC: Animation Dashboard on Node-Red
-Moritoring System Project using PLC(Mitsubishi FX5U-32MR/ES), Modbus Protocol and SVG Graphics to create a real-time animation dashboard on Node-RED for process monitoring in Industry 4.0
+Moritoring System Project using PLC(Mitsubishi FX5U-32MR/ES), Modbus Protocol and SVG (Scalable Vector Graphics) to create a real-time animation dashboard on Node-RED for process monitoring in Industry 4.0